naturalis/HTS-barcode-checker/README.md

 ----------

-Although the authors of this pipeline have taken care to consider exceptions such as incorrectly annotated sequence records in public databases, taxonomic synonyms and ambiguities in the CITES appendices themselves, the user is advised that the results of this pipeline can in no way be construed as conclusive evidence for either positive or negative taxonomic identification of the contents of biological materials.
+Although the authors of this pipeline have taken care to consider exceptions such as incorrectly annotated sequence records in public databases, taxonomic synonyms, and ambiguities in the CITES appendices themselves, the user is advised that the results of this pipeline can in no way be construed as conclusive evidence for either positive or negative taxonomic identification of the contents of biological materials.
 The pipeline